freddyblockchain/Elemental-Brawl-Online/README.md

 **Elemental Brawl Online** has these three main components working together:

 1. **Game Server**:
-    - It acts as the single source of truth for the game state.
+    - The server acts as the single source of truth for the game state.
     - The server receives player input via UDP and streams the game state via server-side events.
     - The server has access to an Algorand asset called "gold," which it can send to players as a reward for progressing in the game.

-2. **Player Application**:
+2. **Game App**:
-    - Players use an Android application made with libGDX.
+    - The game is an android app made with libgdx.
-    - This application creates and stores an Algorand account associated with the player.
+    - The game app creates and stores an Algorand account associated with the player.
     - The Algorand account is used to buy abilities in the game and to authenticate the player to the server.

 3. **Smart Contract (Shop)**: